Lorenzo Ghiberti: After completion of the doors

 Michelangelo referred to these doors as fit to be the "Gates of Paradise" (It.
 Porte del Paradiso), and they are still invariably referred to by this name.
 Giorgio Vasari described them a century later as "undeniably perfect in every way and must rank as the finest masterpiece ever created".
 Ghiberti himself said they were "the most singular work that I have ever made".

+In 2007, the Metropolitan Museum of Art exhibited The Gates of Paradise: Lorenzo Ghiberti's Renaissance Masterpiece, an exhibition of “three of the doors' famous narrative reliefs, with their masterful retelling of Old Testament subjects, as well as four figural sections from their opulent surrounding frames, before they are permanently installed in the Museo dell'Opera del Duomo.”

+The bronze statues for Orsanmichele

-St. John the Baptist Bronze Statue
+St. John the Baptist

-The St. John The Baptist statue sits in a niche of the Orsanmichele in Florence was built from 1412-1416.
+The St. John The Baptist statue sits in a niche of the Orsanmichele in Florence was built from 1412–-1416.
 This statue based on the St. John the Baptist.

 Ghiberti's masterpiece was commissioned by the Arte di Calimala guild, which was the wool merchants guild.
 They were one of the wealthiest in Florence.

 This statue was a technological advance for its time.
 Ghiberti had incredible casting skill to be able to bond this 8’ 4” statue made of bronze.

 Ghiberti's statue was influenced by the gothic style in Italy, shown by the elegant curves from the sword and drapery.

-St. Matthew Bronze Statue
+St. Matthew

-This statue was funded by the Arte Del Cambio guild, aka the bankers guild.
-The statue was built from 1419-1423.
+This statue was commissioned by the Arte del Cambio, the bankers guild and executed by Ghiberti between 1419–-1423.

-The Saint Matthew statue reached a height of 8’ 10” of bronze.
+The Saint Matthew statue reaches a height of 8’ 10” of bronze.
 It is also located in a niche in the Orsanmichele in Florence.

 The guild specified they wanted their statue as tall or taller than the St. John the Baptist statue.